-(a) Except as otherwise provided in this article, the time for performance or any other action under an agreement in which a time for performance is not specified is a reasonable time.

-(b) If an agreement provides for successive performances but is indefinite in duration, the duration of the agreement is a reasonable time.
+- (a) Except as otherwise provided in this [article], the time for performance or any other action under a contract is a reasonable time. - (b) An agreement that provides for successive performances but is indefinite in duration is valid for a reasonable time.
 Subject to Section 2-311, either party may terminate the contract at any time.